xaviersolau/GeneratorTools/README.md

     }
 ```

-The GeneratorTools project provides you the tools to help you to generate the model implementation based on
+The GeneratorTools project provides you the tools to help you to generate the implementation for a given interface based on
 a pattern you can define in C# :

-* The Pattern model interface
+* The Pattern interface

+Basically, this is the simplest example of the interface you want the user to write.
+Here we have only one
+property defined in the interface.

 ```csharp
     /// <summary>